syncfusion-content/flutter-docs/Flutter/maps/tile-layer.md

 For other map providers like TomTom, MapBox etc., you can check the respective official websites and provide the url in the format mentioned in the [`Setting URL template`](https://help.syncfusion.com/flutter/maps/tile-layer#setting-url-template) section.

 For TomTom map provider, subscription key is required to request tiles from tile services.
-You can get the TomTom API key from this [`link`](https://developer.tomtom.com/maps-api) and provide the URL as shown in the below code snippet.
+You can get the TomTom API key from this [`link`](https://developer.tomtom.com/maps-api) and provide the URL along with subscription key as shown in the below code snippet.

 {% tabs %}
 {% highlight Dart %}